 The Institut français helps American publishers offset the cost of acquiring the rights to French works.
 Grant beneficiaries are selected by the Institut français in Paris.
 The amount awarded cannot exceed the amount of the advance paid to the French publisher for the acquisition of rights and varies from 500 to 7,000 Euros.

-(Expected date of printing: no sooner than September 2018 for this session.)
+(Expected date of printing: no sooner than January 2020 (Acquisition of rights) and March 2020 (Hemingway Grant and French Voices Awards) for this session.)